Git Context Controller: Manage the Context of LLM-based Agents like Git: Introduction

 LLM-based agents have been capable of interleaving internal chain-of-thought reasoning with external tool calls \cite{wu2025agentic}.
 Such architecture has shown strong performance in decision-making tasks, web interaction, and question answering benchmarks, providing a foundation for more sophisticated agents.
 In software engineering domains, frameworks like SWE-Agent \cite{sweagent} used similar paradigm by integrating code generation, execution, and test loops to implement iterative software development (e.g., writing, compiling, debugging).
 Following this idea, production-grade tools such as Anthropic’s Claude Code and Google’s Gemini CLI bring LLM-based agents to the command line, enabling code completion, debugging, and search within a single session.

 However, as LLM agents are increasingly deployed for long-horizon reasoning in complex, large-scale workflows, context management emerges as a fundamental bottleneck.
-A common issue observed in CLI-based usage is that sessions become increasingly slow and costly as context grows, since longer histories are passed as tokens.
-Yet closing a session and starting a new one typically erases the agent’s memory of prior goals, user preferences, and task-specific instruction.
-As a result, users are forced to repeatedly "teach" the model from scratch across sessions.
-Current implementations rely on a few common strategies.
-The most straightforward is to truncate older context once the token limit is reached.
-While simple, this risks discarding important historical details—especially problematic when the agent needs to revisit earlier decisions or maintain consistency across multi-step plans.
-A more balanced approach compresses earlier reasoning into high-level summaries or todo-lists, as seen in Claude Code and Gemini CLI.
-These systems persist abstracted task state (e.g., via a single \texttt{memory.md}) and use summary-based anchors for future reasoning.
-However, relying on a simple compression means removing the fine-grained details, weakening the agent’s ability to ground its actions in specific prior thoughts.
-Currently, context is either \textit{too verbose} to be reusable, or \textit{too abstract} to support concrete continuation and extension.
+A common issue observed in coding agents is that sessions gradually forget previous context and become increasingly costly as the context grows longer.
+Starting a new session typically erases the agent’s memory of prior goals, user preferences, and task-specific instructions.
+As a result, users are forced to repeatedly provide the same context in every new session.
+Current solutions rely on several common strategies.
+A straightforward approach is to truncate older context once the token limit is reached.
+This risks discarding important historical details—especially problematic when the agent needs to revisit earlier decisions or maintain consistency across multi-step plans.
+A more balanced approach compresses earlier reasoning into high-level summaries or to-do lists, as seen in systems such as Claude Code and Gemini CLI.
+These systems use summary-based anchors for future reasoning and persist abstracted task state (e.g., via \texttt{agent.md} file).
+However, relying on simple compression removes fine-grained details and weakens the agent’s ability to ground its actions in specific prior reasoning.
+A common and intuitive observation is that agents become ``dumber'' each time their context is compressed.
+In conclusion, context is currently either \textit{too verbose} to be reusable or \textit{too abstract} to support concrete continuation and extension.

 These limitations highlight the need for a more principled and structured approach to how AI agents log, manage, and retrieve context.
 Our key insight is that the challenges faced by long-horizon agents closely mirror those encountered by software engineers managing complex, evolving codebases.
 Inspired by the success of Git in software version control, we propose \textit{Git-Context-Controller (GCC)}, an agentic context control mechanism that elevates context management to an explicit abstraction layer.
 It organizes contextual information as a structured, version-controlled file system, and introduces a set of specialized commands designed to support logging, managing, and retrieving context across agentic workflows.